NiveditaRao87/task-management-app-frontend/README.md

 https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component

-Trapping focus inside a modal for accessibility https://tinloof.com/blog/how-to-create-an-accessible-react-modal/ - Code has a small error and works only because there are only two focusable elements in the modal but otherwise great. https://uxdesign.cc/how-to-trap-focus-inside-modal-to-make-it-ada-compliant-6a50f9a70700
+Trapping focus inside a modal for accessibility https://tinloof.com/blog/how-to-create-an-accessible-react-modal/ - Code has an error and works only because there are only two focusable elements in the modal but otherwise great. https://uxdesign.cc/how-to-trap-focus-inside-modal-to-make-it-ada-compliant-6a50f9a70700